Ray Liotta: Personal life

 Liotta married Michelle Grace, an actress and producer, in February 1997 after they met at a baseball game, where her former husband Mark Grace was playing for the Chicago Cubs.
 They had a daughter before divorcing amicably in 2004.

 On an episode of Jay Leno's Garage, Liotta revealed that Nancy and Tina Sinatra once sent Liotta a fake horse's head in the mail.
 The joke was in response to Liotta's declining to play their father in a miniseries they were working on, only to see Liotta play him in the 1998 HBO television film The Rat Pack.

 In February 2007, he was charged with driving under the influence after crashing his Cadillac Escalade into two parked vehicles in Pacific Palisades.
 He pleaded no contest.

 From his experience shooting the Western Texas Rising, Liotta continued horseback riding and said in September 2014: "I was obsessed with riding horses [on the show].
 I love it now.
 I've never had a hobby.
 It might be my new hobby."

 In May 2017, Liotta, along with talk show host and actress Kelly Ripa, was inducted into the New Jersey Hall of Fame.

 In 2018, while discussing his role alongside Jennifer Lopez as a corrupt cop targeted by the FBI in the NBC crime drama Shades of Blue, Liotta told a reporter for Long Island Weekly:

 You want to do as many different genres as you can and that's what I've been doing.
 I've done movies with the Muppets.
 I did Sinatra.
 I did good guys and bad guys.
 I did a movie with an elephant.
 I decided that I was here to try different parts and do different things.
 That's what it's really all about.
 That's what a career should be.

 In 2022, after wrapping up filming of Cocaine Bear, Liotta made a speech and stated that he was known for being Italian, but he did a heritage tree and found that he mostly has Irish ancestry.

 Death

 Liotta died in his sleep on May 26, 2022, at age 67, in Santo Domingo, Dominican Republic, during the filming of Dangerous Waters.
 At the time of his death, he was engaged to Jacy Nittolo.
 An autopsy report released in 2023 concluded that Liotta's cause of death was respiratory failure, pulmonary edema, and heart failure, with atherosclerosis cited as an underlying issue.

-Liotta was posthumously recognized on the Hollywood Walk of Fame on February 24, 2023, with his daughter collecting the recognition on his behalf.
+Liotta was posthumously recognized on the Hollywood Walk of Fame on February 24, 2023, with his daughter accepting the recognition on his behalf.